-Our capital expenditure increased significantly by 5.9% from RMB119.5 million in 2022 to RMB126.5 million in 2023.
-Our capital expenditure was used primarily for the purchase of plant and machineries and other items of fixed assets.
-We financed our capital expenditure primarily through our cash flow generated from operating activities, bank borrowings and the net proceeds from the Global Offering.
+Our capital expenditure increased by 70.5% from RMB126.5 million in 2023 to RMB215.7 million in 2024.
+Our capital expenditure was used primarily for the purchase of other items of long-term assets such as ownership of land and machinery equipment.
+We financed our capital expenditure primarily through our cash flow generated from operating activities and the net proceeds from the Global Offering.